Hey, sustainable tourism, regenerative tourism is not the competition you think it is!

 The original concept

-Rational scientific thinking, dominated by cognitive (head-brain) knowledge was the dominant paradigm at the time.
+Rational scientific thinking, dominated by cognitive (head-brain) knowledge, was the dominant paradigm at the time.
 This was before the culture wars (i.e. the fight for legitimacy between rational science and subjective, qualitative knowledge).
-It was before a time when other kinds of embodied, cultural, and relational knowledge was considered legitimate and worthy.
-Put simply,
+It was before a time when other kinds of embodied, cultural, and relational knowledge were considered legitimate and worthy.
+Put simply, sustainability became a rational technical problem to be solved with rational technical solutions.

-Neoliberal values also came into play from the 1980s.
+Neoliberal values also came into play in the 1980s.
 The idea that sustainability could be addressed by markets became the dominant approach.
 Governments could outsource the problem and their international commitments by finding commercial solutions.
 In the process, they could distance themselves from taking real, personal responsibility.
 Applying performance metrics to not-for-profits, aid agencies and commercial delivery partners, governments could still report on progress at the same time they pursued business-as-usual objectives.
 The "me" agenda flourished while the collective "we" action that Brundtland had envisaged failed to gain traction.

 Herein lies the conundrum.
-As a rational scientific technical solution, the SDGs have failed to address the much needed mindset shift that Our Common Future originally identified.
+As a rational scientific, technical solution, the SDGs have failed to address the much-needed mindset shift that Our Common Future originally identified.

 The SDGs consolidating

 Over the intervening decades, sustainability has morphed into a core plank for international aid, consulting businesses and the 'expert' sector.
-Put simple, it has become an enormous business opportunity.
+Put simply, it has become an enormous business opportunity.
 But unintended consequences fall between the cracks.

-The business of environmental expertise has boomed which has in turn contributed to unsustainable behaviour and practices.
+The business of environmental expertise has boomed, which has, in turn, contributed to unsustainable behaviour and practices.
 Sustainability has propelled the growth of consulting companies, commercialised intellectual products, and platforms.
 It's seen the rise of global thought leaders travelling the planet to sell the message.
-The commercialisation of sustainable development was recognised during the MDG phase along with several other challenges including the unintended consequences emerging from a focus on one or a few SDGs and the outsourcing and distancing of responsibility (Fehling et al, 2013).
+The commercialisation of sustainable development was recognised during the MDG phase along with several other challenges, including the unintended consequences emerging from a focus on one or a few SDGs and the outsourcing and distancing of responsibility (Fehling et al., 2013).

 But progress is slow.
 Too slow.
 Catalyst 2030 in their social progress report Getting from crisis to systems change: Advice for leaders in the time of COVID estimates that it will be 2073 before the SDGs are realised.
 Mindset, culture and business-dominant values are standing in the way of progress.